 motivated reasoning, efforts to strengthen civic dialogue and engagement).

-- Become familiar with research on the relationship between social identity, beliefs, and information behaviors and consider its implications for information literacy education.
+- Become familiar with research on motivated reasoning; correcting misinformation; and the relationship between social identity, beliefs, and information behaviors.

-- Examine various pedagogical responses to related information literacy skills (e.g., source evaluation, online reading strategies, debiasing).
+- Share and examine various pedagogical responses to related information literacy skills (e.g., source evaluation, online reading strategies like “lateral reading,” debiasing).

-- Develop an instruction activity that encourages more critical engagement with information and that addresses a pedagogical concern related to the current sociopolitical climate.
+- Develop and share instruction activities that encourage more critical engagement with information and that empathically address issues related to the current sociopolitical climate.